-Fundations incorporates instruction in spelling supported by research demonstrating a connection in the brain between reading and spelling activities, leading researchers to conclude that spelling strongly reinforces reading (James & Engelhardt, 2012).
-Additionally, students who are unable to adequately map alphabetic symbols to sounds and lack orthographic awareness have been found to have a corresponding spelling deficit (Banks et al., 1993; Bruck, 1993; Ehri, 2000).
-This has led to the recommendation that as children learn to read words, they also learn to spell them (Shaywitz, 2003; Carreker, 2011).
+Fundations incorporates instruction in spelling supported by research demonstrating a connection in the brain between reading and spelling activities, leading researchers to conclude that spelling strongly reinforces reading (James & Engelhardt, 2012; Purcell et al., 2017; Rapp & Lipka, 2011).
+Additionally, students who are unable to adequately map alphabetic symbols to sounds and lack orthographic awareness have been found to have a corresponding spelling deficit (Ehri, 2020, 2021).
+This has led to the recommendation that as children learn to read words, they also learn to spell them (Carreker, 2011; Moats, 2020; Shaywitz, 2003; Shaywitz & Shaywitz, 2020).
 In Fundations, spelling is connected to phonics instruction-students learn to segment and spell words corresponding to decoding patterns.
 They also learn high frequency words for quick and automatic recognition and for spelling.
 Capitalization, punctuation, and proofreading skills are taught systematically and explicitly, as is handwriting.
 These transcription skills are critical to student writing success in later grades.
-Research indicates that challenges in handwriting and spelling affect the quantity and quality of writing in later grades (Gentry & Graham, 2010).
+Research indicates that challenges in handwriting and spelling affect the quantity and quality of writing in later grades (Ehri, 2020; Galuschka et al., 2020; Gentry & Graham, 2010; Graham, 2018).

-English Language Learners
+English Learners

-Research has found that the ability to decode words is a prerequisite for reading comprehension.
-Therefore, for students who need practice with decoding, whether ELL or not, targeted, systematic phonics instruction is essential (Torgesen et al., 2007).
+Decoding words is a prerequisite for reading comprehension.
+For students needing decoding practice (EL or not), targeted, systematic phonics instruction is essential (Torgesen et al., 2007).